Follow us

 If you’re storing your inventory at FBA facilities, you’ll be charged a monthly rate based on how much space your stock takes up.
 For most of the year, from January to September, it will come out to $0.87 per cubic foot of space.
 During the high-demand months leading up to Christmas, however (October to December) the rates will nearly triple to $2.40 per cubic foot.

-Help from Amazon
+Help From Amazon

 Help from amazon